speedscale/docs/docs/configuration/transform-traffic/common-patterns/guide-jwt.md

 1. Create a new [Traffic Transform](https://app.speedscale.com/trafficTransforms)
 2. Edit the JSON and change the `id` string to a unique name that you will remember (no spaces)
 3. Paste your traffic filter into your new transform and modify it to fit in the "generator->filters->filters" section as shown below
-4. Replace `/home/speedscale/secret/secret_name/key` with the name of the secret from your kubernetes cluster and the key you want to use within that secret.
+4. Replace `/home/speedscale/secret/secret-name/key` with the name of the secret from your kubernetes cluster and the key you want to use within that secret.
 As a reminder, secrets are stored in Kubernetes as key/value pairs so you must specify both the secret name and the key.

 As an example, let's assume we have a secret like the one below:
 ```
-$ kubectl get secret secret_name -o yaml
+$ kubectl get secret secret-name -o yaml

 apiVersion: v1
 data: